Rigidity of homogeneous Lam\'e systems: Uniqueness of Lamé triplets

 In our main theorem below, we consider $i=1$ to be a well-behaved and known model and $i=2$ to be an \textit{unknown model with no geometric assumptions whatsoever}.
 We show that if $\DN_1=\DN_2$, then in fact the two models agree.
 Our proof of the homogeneous case of Theorem~\ref {thm:special} is based on the fact that the Euclidean metric satisfies the geometric assumptions of Theorem~\ref {thm:general}.
 These two assumptions are the \textit{simplicity} of the metric, the domain is strictly convex and between any two points there is a smoothly varying unique distance minimizing geodesic (see for instance, \cite[Section 3.8.]{paternain2023book} for more details on simple Riemannian metrics), and the \textit{strictly convex foliation condition} i.e. the existence of a smooth strictly convex function in a sense that the restriction of this function on each geodesic is strictly convex (see for instance, \cite[Section 2]{paternain2019geodesic} for more details on the foliation condition for Riemannian metrics).
 Both of these conditions are stable over small $C^2$-variations of the metric.

-We would like to mention that the existence of a strictly convex function does not imply simplicity, as the former condition allows the existence of conjugate points while the latter forbids it.
-It is a major open problem whether simple manifolds admit a strictly convex function in dimension $n\geq3$.
-An affirmative answer to this question would lead to major breakthroughs in geometric inverse problems.
-We address this further in the literature review after we have stated our main result.
+The existence of a strictly convex function does not imply simplicity, as the former condition allows the existence of conjugate points while the latter forbids it.
+It is an open problem whether simple manifolds admit a strictly convex function in dimension $n\geq3$.